AutoCAD for Architects

 Along the way we share 24 tips.
 These will ensure that you are using all the functionality of AutoCAD to make your drawings as fast, professional and shareable as possible.

 We have also spread throughout the article some references to other useful articles as we can’t cover everything here.
+If you’re interested in top tips from a lifelong AutoCAD user see our new AutoCAD article.

 Chapter 1 contains the basics of setting up a new file, defining units and using the layers property manager.
 If you’ve used AutoCAD before you may want to skip this.